 Code of Care

-The following Code of Care describes how we expect all members to show up in the CoDesignCo Alumni community with respect, compassion and integrity.
+The following Code of Care describes how we expect all members to show up in New Know How programs and the alumni community with respect, compassion and integrity.

-This set of four commitments was inspired by those of the Co-design Club and Co-Design Bootcamp/Practitioners, grounded in Design Justice Principles, Te Tiriti o Waitangi, and decolonising and trauma-informed practices.
+This set of four commitments was inspired by those of the Co-design Club and Co-Design Practitioners, grounded in Design Justice Principles, Te Tiriti o Waitangi, and decolonising and trauma-informed practices.

 Community members are welcome to make suggestions on additions or improvements (please email them to hello@emmablomkamp.com).

-1. We express ourselves and support each other in inclusive ways
+1. We accept and support each other in inclusive ways

-We hold space for difference, including from lived experience, understanding that each of us is coming from a different place and that we don't know everything about each other.
+We hold space for difference, understanding that each of us is coming from a different place with different communication styles, learning needs and ways of contributing.

-We acknowledge and validate each other’s different perspectives and experiences.
-We don’t challenge each other's identities, including ethnicity, gender and sexual expression.
-We use someone's chosen pronouns when referring to them.
-We modify our language, approach or behaviour when requested to make something more accessible or inclusive for all.
+We acknowledge and validate each other’s perspectives and experiences, and recognise we don’t know everything about one another.
+We don’t challenge each other’s identities, and we use someone’s chosen pronouns when referring to them.
+We are open to changing our words and actions to be more inclusive and respectful, and helping others to do so if needed.

 We avoid generalisations as much as possible by anchoring perspectives in direct experience or personal observation.
 It should go without saying, but to be clear: racist, homophobic, transphobic and ableist comments or behaviour are not tolerated.